 Effective teamwork relies on the ability to maintain open communication and facilitate the exchange of feedback.
 Utilize communication platforms like a company chat or newsboard to ensure everyone stays informed.

 Establish team meetings and one-on-one discussions to encourage communication, provide individuals with a platform to express their opinions, and create a culture of feedback.
-Additionally, consider implementing channels such as employee surveys and performance reviews to further reinforce a feedback-oriented environment.
+Additionally, consider implementing channels such as employee engagement surveys and performance reviews to further reinforce a feedback-oriented environment.

 In larger organizations, it is common for employees to display reluctance when it comes to participating in employee engagement initiatives or staying informed through HR newsboards.